Artush2002/Artush2002/README.md

-Hi there 👋
+<h1>Hi there 👋</h1>

 <hr>

 👩‍💻 About Me.

-I am a aspiring web-developer and i enjoy problem-solving and bringing creative ideas to life through code.
+My name is Artush.I am a aspiring web-developer and i enjoy problem-solving and bringing creative ideas to life through code.